akawana/ComfyUI-RGBYP-Mask-Editor/README.md

 - **file_name** — filename without extension

 Starting from version 2 you can load a mask which you create in some editor.
 The node now has Load Mask button.
 Don't forget you have to open the main image first.

+The **file_path** now returns the path including the subfolder.
+Attention: This works only for the Comfy sandbox, meaning only for the input folder.
+If you have files with the same name in different subfolders, you may get an incorrect path, because the only way to determine the subfolder inside input is by iterating through subfolders and searching for the file by name.

 ---